 5 ways to get into shape if gyms aren't your thing

-Once winter kicks in it doesn't automatically mean you should be less active The good news is that it doesn’t take a scary amount of physical activity to notice changes in how you look and feel.
-To feel healthier and happier find activities that you’ll enjoy and want to stick to, even in cooler weather.
+It doesn’t have to take a scary amount of physical activity to notice changes in how you look and feel.
+To feel healthier and happier in 2018, find activities that you’ll enjoy and want to stick to.

 1. Walk, up!